kent-map/kent/20c/20c-johnson-biography/README.md

 The circumstances surrounding Amy’s death remain a mystery to this day.
 Various experts have speculated as to why Amy was off course and the reasons she crashed, but many questions remain unanswered.
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/2/20/Amy_Johnson%2C_Herne_Bay_-_geograph.org.uk_-_5262914.jpg" label="Amy Johnson, Herne Bay" attribution="pam fray, via Wikimedia Commons" license="CC BY-SA 2.0">

-Amy Johnson was one of the world’s greatest female pilots and an icon of her era.
-She died serving her country during a World War.
-Amy’s Australia flight remains one of the most outstanding solo achievements of all time.
-Despite her story has been largely lost to history, she leaves an enduring legacy.
-Her bravery, voice and contribution inspired a whole generation and has helped pave the way for women in aviation and engineering worldwide.
+Amy Johnson was one of the world’s greatest female pilots.
+Her Australia flight remains one of the most outstanding solo achievements of all time and she helped pave the way for women in aviation and engineering worldwide.
 <param ve-image url="https://stor.artstor.org/stor/be27c5c0-67ad-4984-a151-09f2b60d59e0" label="The Amy Johnson Project" attribution="Jane Priston">